Personal Finance

 The rate at which you pay back a student loan depends on your plan type and your income level.
 This means the more you earn, the more you pay back, so you won’t be at a disadvantage if you have a low income.

-For Plans 1, 2, and 4, you must repay 9% of your income over the monthly threshold, whereas a Postgraduate Loan is 6%.
+For Plans 1, 2, 4 or 5, you must repay 9% of your income over the monthly threshold, whereas those on a Postgraduate Loan repay 6% of your income over the monthly threshold.

 How much do I pay if I’m in more than one Plan?